 Government-nominated accommodation means a hotel or other accommodation premises at which the person is directed to quarantine by an emergency officer (public health).

 International air crew has the same meaning as in the Quarantine and COVID-19 Testing for International Air Crew Direction or its successors

 International arrival means a person who arrives in Queensland on a flight that is not a quarantine-free flight or a person who, in the 14 days immediately before their arrival to Queensland:

 has been in a place outside Australia, other than a safe travel zone country; or

 arrived in Australia by air on a flight that is not a quarantine-free flight, regardless of whether the flight originated from a safe travel zone country; or

-but excluding international air crew, Queensland based air crew and Australian Defence Force air crew as defined and regulated by the Quarantine and COVID-19 Testing for International Air Crew Direction (No. 9) or its successor.
+but excluding international air-crew and Queensland based air crew as defined and regulated by the Quarantine and COVID-19 Testing for International Air Crew Direction or its successor.

 Maritime crew includes anyone required to be part of a crew operating or providing services to support the operation of a vessel, including supernumeraries.

 government-nominated accommodation as directed by an emergency officer (public health); or